 Over the past few years, campus partners noted an increase in request for support services for students with complex needs such as autism.
 In 2019, the Vice President for Student Affairs recommended an initiative to increase support and awareness for individuals who identify with being on the autism spectrum.
 In October 2019, the Longhorn TIES (Transition, Inclusion, Empower, Success) initiative within New Student Services, was created as a way to foster environments that endorse student success and formulate pathways connecting students with the needed resources to enrich the overall student experience.

-Longhorn TIES seeks to enhance the student experience for students who identify as being on the autism spectrum through advocacy, connections and training starting with the new student orientation process and continuing throughout the student’s academic career.
+Longhorn TIES seeks to enhance the student experience for students who identify as being on the autism spectrum or neurodiverse through advocacy, connections and training starting with the new student orientation process and continuing throughout the student’s academic career.

 Influenced by the strategic goals set forth by the Division of Student Affairs, New Student Services continues to focus on impacting the overall student experience.
 The strategic goals for this initiative addresses improving and impacting the student experience through advocacy, connections and training.

 -Creating a culture that encourages and supports inclusion for students on the autism spectrum and other neurodiverse individuals.

 -Partner with internal and external stakeholders to formulate a pathway where knowledge and information can be shared to impact the educational experience which will lead to student success.